Skip to main content

 Can moss damage a Connecticut roof?

-Yes.
-Moss can hold moisture against shingles, collect debris, and lift shingle edges.
-That risk is higher on shaded roofs, older shingles, north-facing slopes, and roof areas that dry slowly.
+Yes, moss can hold moisture against shingles, collect debris, and lift shingle edges.
+That risk is higher on shaded roofs, older shingles, north-facing slopes, and roof areas that dry slowly after rain or snowmelt.

 Should I pressure wash moss or lichen off my roof?